Monguor language

 The Monguor language (土族语 (Tǔzúyǔ); also written Mongour and Mongor) is a Mongolic language of its Shirongolic branch and is part of the Gansu–Qinghai sprachbund (also called the Amdo sprachbund).
 There are several dialects, mostly spoken by the Monguor people.
-A written script was devised for Huzhu Monguor (Mongghul) in the late 20th century but has been little used.
+A writing system was devised for Huzhu Monguor (Mongghul) in the late 20th century but has been little used.

 A division into two languages, namely Mongghul in Huzhu Tu Autonomous County and Mangghuer in Minhe Hui and Tu Autonomous County, is considered necessary by some linguists.
 While Mongghul was under strong influence from Amdo Tibetan, the same holds for Mangghuer and Sinitic languages, and local varieties of Chinese such as the Gangou language were in turn influenced by Monguor.